AStefankiv/writing/how_to_contribute_to_open_source.md

 ## What is Open Source?
 (Definitions, examples with links, why contribute)

-Open source is source code or documentation that is made freely available for possible modification and redistribution(source: Wikipedia)—often hosted on platforms like [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/).
-To make it simple - anyone, who believes in collaboration, transparency and innovation, can contribute to open source projects to make a positive impact.
+Open source is source code or documentation that is made freely available for possible modification and redistribution (source: [Wikipedia](https://en.wikipedia.org/wiki/Open_source))—often hosted on platforms like [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/).
+Simply put, anyone who believes in collaboration, transparency, and innovation can contribute to open source projects to make a positive impact.

 You've probably used open-source tools without even realizing it!
 For example:
 - [Mozilla Firefox](https://github.com/mozilla-firefox/firefox) – an open-source web browser